alexeymhv/adop-cartridges-cookbook/_docs/recipes/archiving-artefact-to-nexus.md

 ### Maven

-Frst you need to have a [Config File Provider Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Config+File+Provider+Plugin) installed on Jenkins.
+First you need to have the [Config File Provider Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Config+File+Provider+Plugin) installed on Jenkins.

 Once you have it installed, add a new Maven _settings.xml_ configuration file.